 * Vitamin A

 * Amino acids

 For adult cats on a maintenance diet, the minimum protein content should be 26 to 40%.
 Just as with humans, these levels need to be adjusted for different life stages, activity levels and pregnancy.

-Generally speaking, cats will eat up to 20 small meals daily in a free-feed setup, with an average calorie content per meal of around 25 to 35 calories.
+Generally speaking, cats will eat up to 10 small meals daily in a free-feed setup, with an average calorie content per meal of around 25 to 35 calories.

-You should also keep in mind that Maine Coon cats take time to reach maturity and hence need to be kept on kitten food for up to nine months into their growth.
+You should also keep in mind that Maine Coon cats take time to reach maturity and hence need to be kept on kitten food for up to 12 months into their growth.